Complex geometry of moment-angle manifolds: Introduction

-One of the most striking advances in complex geometry during the 2000s was the discovery by of the so-called Oeljeklaus--Toma manifolds~\cite{_Oeljeklaus_Toma_}.
-These are complex solvmanifolds associated to all number fields admitting complex and real embeddings.
-When the number field has the lowest possible degree (that is, cubic), the corresponding Oeljeklaus--Toma manifold is an Inoue surface of type~$S^0$, hence Oeljeklaus--Toma manifolds can be considered as generalisations of Inoue surfaces.
-In \cite{_OV:Oeljeklaus-Toma_}, an exact, positive $(1,1)$-form $\omega_0$ was constructed on any Oeljeklaus--Toma manifold.
-This was used in~\cite{_Sima:curves_} to prove that such a manifold has no curves.
-In \cite{_OV:Oeljeklaus-Toma_} this form was used to show that an Oeljeklaus--Toma manifold has no positive dimensional subvarieties when the number field has precisely~1 complex embedding, up to complex conjugation.
-The argument, in both cases, is very similar to that used in the present paper: a complex subvariety $Z\subset M$ cannot be transverse to the zero foliation ${\mathcal F}$ of $\omega_0$, as otherwise $\int_Z \omega_0^{\dim_{\C} Z}>0$, which is impossible by the exactness of~$\omega_0$.
+One of the most striking advances in complex geometry of the 2000s was the discovery of \emph{Oeljeklaus--Toma manifolds}~\cite{_Oeljeklaus_Toma_}.
+These are complex solvmanifolds associated with all number fields admitting complex and real embeddings.
+When the number field has the lowest possible degree (that is, cubic), the corresponding Oeljeklaus--Toma manifold is an \emph{Inoue surface} of type~$S^0$, hence Oeljeklaus--Toma manifolds can be considered as generalisations of Inoue surfaces.
+In \cite{_OV:Oeljeklaus-Toma_}, a positive exact $(1,1)$-form $\omega_0$ was constructed on any Oeljeklaus--Toma manifold.
+Using this form, it was proved that an Oeljeklaus--Toma manifold has no curves (see~\cite{_Sima:curves_}), and that an Oeljeklaus--Toma manifold has no positive dimensional subvarieties when the number field has precisely~1 complex embedding, up to complex conjugation (see~\cite{_OV:Oeljeklaus-Toma_}).
+The argument, in both cases, is similar to that used in the present paper: a complex subvariety $Z\subset M$ cannot be transverse to the zero foliation ${\mathcal F}$ of $\omega_0$, as otherwise $\int_Z \omega_0^{\dim_{\C} Z}>0$, which is impossible by the exactness of~$\omega_0$.
 The rank of ${\mathcal F}$ is equal to the number of real embeddings.
 For the case considered in~\cite{_OV:Oeljeklaus-Toma_} it is~1, hence any subvariety $Z\subset M$ must contain a leaf of~${\mathcal F}$.
 The argument of~\cite{_OV:Oeljeklaus-Toma_} is finished by applying the ``strong approximation theorem'' (a result of number theory) to prove that the closure of a leaf of ${\mathcal F}$ cannot be contained in a subvariety of dimension less than $\dim M$.